Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 #### Advanced Search

 Allows the administrator to configure advanced search forms for each object type in a given trac.
 Typically, the admin is configuring about 3-5 attributes a primary search criteria, with other attributes as secondary.
-Secondary attributes appear below the &quot;more fields&quot; button.
+Secondary attributes appear below the "more fields" button.

 ### Stage